NREL/floris/docs/source/index.rst

 Dependencies
 ============
-The following packages are required for FLORIS
+The following packages are used in FLORIS

 - Python3